sohamch08/sohamch08.github.io/_tabs/Research Works and Talks.md

 		<h5>Duration: Dec, 2023</h5>
 		<p class="newlist">
 		<ul>
-			<li>I read the survey `Quantum boolean functions' by Ashley Montanaro, Tobias J. Osborne and learned  about Fourier analysis of boolean functions in Quantum setting and Testing and Learning algorithms for Stabilizer states</li>
+			<li>I read the survey 'Quantum boolean functions' by Ashley Montanaro, Tobias J. Osborne and learned  about Fourier analysis of boolean functions in Quantum setting and Testing and Learning algorithms for Stabilizer states</li>
-		<li>I learned about Classical Junta Testing from Eric Blais' paper Testing Juntas Nearly Optimally and then read about Quantum Junta Testing Algorithm from `Testing and Learning Quantum Juntas Nearly Optimally' by Thomas Chen, Shivam Nadimpalli, Henry Yuen</li>
+		<li>I learned about Classical Junta Testing from Eric Blais' paper Testing Juntas Nearly Optimally and then read about Quantum Junta Testing Algorithm from 'Testing and Learning Quantum Juntas Nearly Optimally' by Thomas Chen, Shivam Nadimpalli, Henry Yuen</li>
-		<li>Also learned about Partially Symmetric Boolean Functions and it's classical algorthm of testing partially symmetric functions from the paper `Partially Symmetric Functions are Efficiently Isomorphism-Testable' by Eric Blais, Amit Weinstein, Yuichi Yoshida</li>
+		<li>Also learned about Partially Symmetric Boolean Functions and it's classical algorthm of testing partially symmetric functions from the paper 'Partially Symmetric Functions are Efficiently Isomorphism-Testable' by Eric Blais, Amit Weinstein, Yuichi Yoshida</li>
 		</ul>
 		</p>
 	</li>